 Animal Charity Evaluators (ACE) was created in 2013 through the merger of a number of animal welfare organizations.
-ACE helps donors, professionals and volunteers make informed decisions about how to help animals as effectively as possible: how to best alleviate suffering and improve the lives of animals on a large scale?
-ACE constantly updates its recommendations based on new evidence
+ACE helps donors, professionals and volunteers make informed decisions about how to help animals as effectively as possible: how can you best alleviate suffering and improve the lives of animals on a large scale?
+ACE constantly updates its recommendations based on new evidence.

 ACE has three main focus areas: research, education and fundraising.
-To date, they have included more than 350 animal charities in their evaluations.
-Their research has reached more than 910,000 people through their website and influenced $ 17 million in donations.
-In the field of animal welfare, ACE haves grown into a leading and influential organization.
+So far they have included more than 350 animal charities in their evaluations.
+Their research has reached more than 910,000 people through their website and influenced $17 million in donations.
+In the field of animal welfare, ACE has grown into a leading and influential organization.
 How does it arrive at its recommendations?

-In its assessment, ACE looks at the following characteristics
+In its assessment, ACE looks at the following criteria.

 - Is it large-scale?